-Isaiah Likely vs Kyle Pitts: Who Should You Start?
+Isaiah Likely vs Kyle Pitts: The Full Breakdown

 There is a real production gap between these two tight ends.
 Kyle Pitts (Atlanta Falcons) averaged 9.8 PPG over 17 games in 2025, outscoring Isaiah Likely (New York Giants, 3.4 PPG) by 6.4 points per week.
 That separation would need a significant matchup swing to overcome.